metacryst/hangman/README.md

  - reset game feature
  - over 2000 words to play with in single player
  - support for capital or lowercase letters in multiplayer
+ - uses dictionary API in multiplayer to make sure a word is real

  ### for the future: